 Another perk: Homewood Suites Boston Logan offers free parking at the hotel.

-Porter Square Hotel's 65 guest rooms and suites are a welcome addition to places to stay near Harvard University's Cambridge campus, plus a subway Red Line station hear the hotel puts the rest of Boston within easy reach.
+Porter Square Hotel's 65 guest rooms and suites are a welcome addition to places to stay near Harvard University's Cambridge campus, plus a subway Red Line station across the street from the hotel puts the rest of Boston within easy reach.

 You'll enjoy the hotel's modern vibe, lovely outdoor terrace, and amenities such as fluffy robes and slippers for your stay.